winston1214/Sign-Language-project/README.md

 ## Abstract
 <div align="center">
-  <a href='https://arxiv.org/abs/2204.10511'>Keypoint based Sign Language Translation without glosses</a>
+  📑<a href='https://arxiv.org/abs/2204.10511'>Keypoint based Sign Language Translation without glosses</a>
 </div>
 Sign Language Translation (SLT) is a task that has not been studied relatively much compared to the study of Sign Language Recognition (SLR).
 However, the SLR is a study that recognizes the unique grammar of sign language, which is different from the spoken language and has a problem that non-disabled people cannot easily interpret.